 4. Keep boredom at bay.
 Load your phone with a good playlist to get you pumped, your favorite podcast or audiobook.
 If you're traveling with the kiddos, make sure all their devices are charged, the headsets a packed, and maybe pick up some good old-fashioned car games.
 We love The License Plate Game.
 People drive from all over the country for the thrill of the find, so there is no storage of out-of-state plates to collect.

 6. I see a potty on the right!
-While the wide open road was made for impromptu capers, might we suggest you have a few plotted potty stops?
-Sellers will most like not to be willing to open their homes.
+While the wide-open road was made for impromptu capers, might we suggest you have a few plotted potty stops?
+Sellers will most like not be willing to open their homes.
 While you're at it, consider calling ahead to the restaurant you've got your eye on.
 Even a half-hour notice can help ensure you have a table waiting for you when you arrive.
 You're not the only hungry traveler.

 Speaking of good eats, if you're starting your adventure in Homer, here are a few places to fuel up.
 Breakfast is the most important meal of the day.
 Stop by one of these spots for a hot and delicious handheld breakfast sandwich, muffin, bagel, or burrito for the road.